ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v34.md

 ## New and updated documentation
 {: #relnotes_v34-updated-doc}

-* Technical documentation is available in the *Reference* section for {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads and ordering multi-zone stretch clusters.
+* Technical documentation is available in the *Reference* section for {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads and ordering multizone stretched clusters.
 * The [Upgrading VMware NSX](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_upgrade#vc_vsphere_upgrade-procedure-nsx) section of **Upgrading vCenter Server vSphere software from VMware vSphere 6.5 to 6.7** has additional information to help you determine whether you must upgrade your current version of NSX.
 You might have to upgrade NSX so it’s compatible with VMware vCenter Server 6.7.
 * The [Technical specifications for IBM Spectrum Protect Plus](/docs/vmwaresolutions?topic=vmwaresolutions-spp_considerations#spp_considerations-specs) are updated.
 * The [vCenter Server and vSRX guide](/docs/vmwaresolutions?topic=vmwaresolutions-vcsvsrx-intro) is now available in the *Reference* section of the user documentation.